An easier way to determine screening eligibility

 Help ensure care for at-risk patients

-We are looking for clinicians to take part in ongoing research to improve HCApp.
+We are looking for primary care clinicians and gynecologists (M.D./D.O./PA/APRN) to take part in ongoing research to improve HCApp.

 The process for becoming a research participant is simple: